Examining the Potential Link Between Bullying and Suicide

 Although the media often links bullying with suicide, StopBullying.gov reports that “Most youth who are bullied do not have thoughts of suicide or engage in suicidal behaviors”.
 While bullied children are identified as being at-risk for suicide, many other contributing factors such as mental health, an unhealthy home environment, and previous trauma should be taken into consideration.

-Furthermore, it’s often believed that the root cause of suicide is depression.
-This certainly seems to make sense, but nationally-known child behavioral therapist James Lehman shares that “Only about 20% of teen suicides are caused by depression.
+It’s often believed that the root cause of suicide is depression.
+This certainly seems to make sense, but world-renown child behavioral therapist James Lehman shares that “Only about 20% of teen suicides are caused by depression.
 The vast majority are actually caused by a lack of coping skills.”

 In talking with Melissa, Mr. Lehman’s words really made sense.
 She described suicide as something a teen might do when they are at their wits end and out of other options.
 If we truly want to reduce teen suicide, we need to eliminate the term “bullycide” from our vocabulary.
 Most importantly though, we must equip our young people with healthy coping skills and encourage them to reach out to caring adults.